 Thankfully, there are a lot of free UX design micro courses and tutorials out there for aspiring UXers who are looking to broaden their horizons; so many, in fact, that it can be challenging to find the one that meets your particular needs.
 And that’s why we’re here.

-Here are our top nine places to go for free UX design training.
+Here are our top eight places to go for free UX design training.
 These will help you find your footing in the world of UX, and they’re all 100% free (no subscription required), 100% online, and offered by trusted sources in the field.

 Here are the free UX design trainings we’ve picked: